Microsoft Hearts: After the hand

 Any players who took point cards incur the appropriate points for those, which are added to their previous score.
 But any player who succeeds in taking all point cards (worth 26 points) has successfully "shot the moon", and they incur no points, while the other players incur 26 points each.

 After each hand, a scoreboard shows the current and previous scores of all four players, with the current leader's (or leaders') score written in blue.
 Each of the players has in front of them all of the point cards accumulated during the preceding trick, for easy identification of who got how many points (and a quick check to see if a player shot the moon).
 The game ends when one player reaches 100 or more points, and the winner is the player with the lowest score.
 A tie is possible if two or more players have the equal lowest score, and if the human player is one of them, the computer credits him or her as the winner.

 When the game ends, the score of the winning player(s) is shown in red.
 A new game then begins.

+Number of hands per game

+In average play, between six and ten hands may be played before one player loses, i.e. reaches or exceeds 100 points.
+The maximum number of hands that can be played before any player reaches 100 points is 16.
+This is very difficult, though not impossible, to achieve playing Internet (Microsoft) Hearts.